-(a) It is possible to identify whether a person at risk of carrying a mutation because of their family history is or is not a mutation carrier.
-This, of course, is the origin of the debate on genetics and insurance.

-(b) Some disorders previously identified on the basis of their symptoms are now known to be caused by mutations in any one of several genes.
-Examples are early-onset Alzheimer's disease, familial breast/ovarian cancer and adult polycystic kidney disease (APKD).
-Sometimes, mutations in different genes may lead to quite different outcomes.
-Thus, heterogeneous outcomes within a single disorder are resolved, by a genetic test, into different genetic causes.
+- a.
+It is possible to identify whether a person at risk of carrying a mutation because of their family history is or is not a mutation carrier.
+This, of course, is the origin of the debate on genetics and insurance. - b.
+Some disorders previously identified on the basis of their symptoms are now known to be caused by mutations in any one of several genes.
+Examples are early-onset Alzheimer's disease, familial breast/ ovarian cancer, and adult polycystic kidney disease (APKD).
+Sometimes mutations in different genes may lead to quite different outcomes, such as characteristic ages at onset.
+Thus, variability displayed by a single disease is resolved, by a genetic test, into different genetic causes.